 Jay Harris joined ESPN in February 2003 as a SportsCenter anchor, and is most often seen as anchor of the Saturday and Sunday morning editions of the program.
-Harris also often anchors the Monday edition of SportsCenter Coast to Coast at noon ET, especially during the NFL season..
+Harris also often anchors the Monday edition of SportsCenter at noon ET, especially during the NFL season..

 Harris came to ESPN from WPGH-TV in Pittsburgh, Pa. where he was a news anchor/reporter.

-A native of Norfolk, Va., Harris was graduated from Old Dominion University with a bachelor’s degree in speech communication in 1987.
+A native of Norfolk, Va., Harris was graduated from Old Dominion University with a bachelor’s degree in speech communication.
 In 2003 he was honored with a Distinguished Alumni Award from the University.
 In 2004, he was the keynote speaker for Old Dominion’s 100th commencement ceremony.

 Among his other honors, Harris was part of SportsCenter’s Sports Emmy-winning efforts in 2004 and 2005, and a recipient of the Silver World Medal from the New York Festival Awards, Robert L. Vann Award from the Pittsburgh Black Media Federation, and an EXCEL Award from the Hampton Roads Black Media Professionals.